 I love a good DIY, especially if it’s something I can whip up in just a few minutes.
 These cushion covers I made for the La- Z Boy Lifestyle Meets Comfort blog are perfect to add a pop of colour inside and out.
-Toss them on your patio furniture or on your couch, they’re an easy project and if your kids are older they can help.
+Toss them on your patio furniture or on your couch, but if you don’t even have any patio furniture then I recommend taking a Shop @ wayside furniture house as they offer a great range, this way you can style it up with these cushions you’ve made.
+Making these is an easy project and if your kids are older they can help.
 I wanted some Yellow Cushions for a while, just to brighten up the house a bit!
 If you’ve got a few cushions that need a little love, freshening them with new covers is an easy way to update them and only costs a few dollars.

 All you need are a few materials and to pick a design you like!
 Find the how- to over on the La- Z Boy blog here.

 This will be our first Halloween with a little one and while we won’t be going trick- or- treating, there will definitely be a costume!
 We originally wanted to do more than one, but as life goes, it gets busy, time flies, and before you know it, you’ve barely got the time to whip one costume up, never mind 2 or more!

 My philosophy is to dress Ari up in costumes that I really want to see her in, so that when she starts to pick her own I won’t be sad if she picks something crazy and/ or something I wouldn’t have picked for her.
 I also wanted to go with an idea that I could make/ put together with existing materials and maybe a few dollar store purchases.
 Nothing too expensive or complicated.